A bound for the exterior product of $S$-units: Introduction

-Let $\alpha_1, \alpha_2, \dots , \alpha_q$ and $\balpha_1, \balpha_2, \dots , \balpha_q$, be as in the statement of Theorem \ref{thmfirst1}, and let $\fA$ be the subgroup of $\Lambda_S(k)$ generated by $\balpha_1, \balpha_2, \dots , \balpha_q$.
+Let $\alpha_1, \alpha_2, \dots , \alpha_q$ and $\balpha_1, \balpha_2, \dots , \balpha_q$, be as in the statement of Theorem \ref{thmfirst1}, and let $\fA$ be the subgroup of $\Gamma_S(k)$ generated by $\balpha_1, \balpha_2, \dots , \balpha_q$.
 Clearly $\fA$ is a free group of rank $q$.
 It is easy to show that the $l^1$-norm of the exterior product

-depends on the subgroup $\fA$, but does not depend on the choice of basis.
-Because of (\ref{first62}) the norm of the exterior product of a basis (\ref{first120}) extends the $S$-regulator from the group $\Lambda_S(k)$ to subgroups of $\Lambda_S(k)$ with lower rank.
+depends on the subgroup $\fA$, but does not depend on the choice of generators.
+Because of (\ref{first62}) the $l^1$-norm of the exterior product (\ref{first120}) extends the $S$-regulator from the group $\Gamma_S(k)$ to subgroups of $\Gamma_S(k)$ having lower rank.

-Alternatively, if $\alpha \not= 1$ belongs to $O_S^{\times}$ and $\balpha \not= \bo$ is the image of $\alpha$ with respect to the logarithmic embedding as in (\ref{first6}), then $\balpha$ and $-\balpha$ are the unique pair of generators of a subgroup of rank $1$ in $\Lambda_S(k)$.
+Alternatively, if $\alpha \not= 1$ belongs to $O_S^{\times}$ and $\balpha \not= \bo$ is the image of $\alpha$ with respect to the logarithmic embedding (\ref{first6}), then $\balpha$ and $-\balpha$ are the unique pair of generators of a subgroup of rank $1$ in $\Gamma_S(k)$.
 In view of (\ref{first12}) we may regard $\|\balpha\|_1$ as the height of this subgroup.
-Then (\ref{first120}) extends the height to more general subgroups $\fA \subseteq \Lambda_S(k)$ having rank $q$.
-This definition of a height on subgroups is similar to the definition used in \cite{vaaler2014}.
+Then (\ref{first120}) extends the height to more general subgroups $\fA \subseteq \Gamma_S(k)$ having rank $q$.
+This definition of a height on subgroups is similar to the definition stated in \cite[equation (6.14)]{vaaler2014}.